 The 2021 NAISMA Annual Conference is the organization’s 28th Annual Conference and will be co-hosted with the Montana Invasive Species Council.

-The 2021 Conference will be a hybrid in-person and virtual conference.
-Both in-person and virtual platforms will provide exhibitor and sponsor networking including 1 on 1 meetings, and sponsor recognition opportunities.
-Thanks to our hybrid approach we expect nearly 500 attendees from a range of backgrounds in invasive species management from across the U.S., Canada, Mexico, and beyond.
+The virtual 2021 Conference will provide exhibitor and sponsor networking including one-on-one meetings and sponsor recognition opportunities.
+We expect nearly 500 attendees from a range of backgrounds in invasive species management from across the U.S., Canada, Mexico, and beyond.

 As the most-comprehensive, all-taxa, international invasive species conference in North America, this year’s conference sessions will highlight transboundary cooperation.

-The program includes various opportunities to connect with the invasive species management community, including concurrent sessions, an exhibit fair, field trips and a silent auction.
+The program includes various opportunities to connect with the invasive species management community.

 For more information, please email Belle Bergner at .